albertcanales/learning-notes/README.md

 My notes on some interesting books, talks and courses.

-Right now in Catalan, I will be gradually translating them to English.
+Some of them are right now in Catalan, I will be gradually translating them to English.

 ## Books